0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-a-second-layer-live-example-ethereum.md

 ## Optionally validate the PBC &rarr; Ethereum link

 Following the example above, it may be a bit difficult to see how the transfer of data to Ethereum is secured, i.e. who signs the result of a vote and how does Ethereum verify the signatures?

-As illustrated on the [concept page](pbc-as-second-layer.md), the data is signed by the same nodes that run the ZK computation.
+As illustrated on the [concept page](pbc-as-second-layer.md), the result is signed by the same nodes that run the ZK computation.
 When trusting these nodes to handle the computation securely, we can also trust them to sign the result correctly.

 To be able to verify the signatures on the Ethereum side, the smart contract needs to know the identities of the computation nodes.
 Additionally, the Ethereum smart contract also needs to know the address of the smart contract that ran the secret vote on PBC.

 ### Validating contract address